Ahmad741-art/webb24-js2-slutprojekt-ahmad-esmaell/README.md

 Open the terminal and navigate to the project folder:

 cd project-directory
-Replace project-directory with Webshop_Frontend or Webshop_Backend.
+Replace project-directory with Frontend or Backend.

 For the front end: